Frequently Asked Questions

 The FAFSA is required in order to be considered for all grant programs available through processing by the financial aid department.
 Grants are considered need based aid.
-Additionally, if selected for verification, you will be required to submit a Institutional Verification Worksheet and copies of both yours and your parent's 1040 Tax Returns with corresponding W2-s.
-These requests will be listed in Banner Self-Serve.
+Additionally, if selected for verification, you will be required to submit additional items, which could include various worksheets, tax return transcripts, W2's, etc. These requests will be listed in Banner Self-Serve.

 In order to receive financial aid do I have to apply every year?

 Yes.
 In order to receive consideration for eligible programs you must file a Free Application for Federal Student Aid (FAFSA) each year.
 File the FAFSA as close to January as possible.
 For speedy processing you can apply over the Internet at: http://www.fafsa.ed.gov instead of using the paper form.

 If my parents are divorced or separated, which parent do I put on the FAFSA?